 In 1979 the U.S. Mint broke tradition by placing a small "P" on the obverse of the Susan B. Anthony dollars minted in Philadelphia.
 In 1980 a "P" was added to all remaining United States coins minted in Philadelphia except for the Lincoln cent.
 This tradition of not placing a mint mark on Lincoln cents continued through 2016.

 The mint added a mint mark ("P") to the 2017 Lincoln cents manufactured in Philadelphia to celebrate the 225th anniversary of the founding of the United States Mint.
+The mint did not publicly announce that this change was going to be made to celebrate their anniversary.
+They let these coins quietly slip out into circulation and let coin collectors discover them on their own.
 The tradition of not having a mint mark on Lincoln pennies made at Philadelphia resumed with the production of 2018 dated Lincoln cents.

 The Exception to the Rule